ubcchemecar/beginners-tutorial/tutorial-1.md

 2. In the CNAME file, type in `<username>.ubcchemecar.com`
 3. Contact Siang to link your `http://<username>.github.io/` site to a Chem-E-Car subdomain, `http://<username>.ubcchemecar.com/`

 **Note**: After creating the CNAME file, you'll not be able to access your site at `http://<username>.github.io/` until we have linked your site to the ChemECar sub-domain.
+DNS propagation can take up to 24 hours or more (but it's usually an hour or less), while waiting for your site to load, read up on [DNS Propagation](https://support.managed.com/kb/a604/dns-propagation-and-why-it-takes-so-long-explained.aspx).

 # 8. Further Reading
 1. Read up on HTML and make a better website, something similar to http://ngaito.ubcchemecar.com/ More specifically, figure out how to change text size, bold/underline text, make horizontal lines, align text left/right/center, add images and create links.